Rchou97/rchou97.github.io/_pages/cv.md

 * **Accenture**
   * Associate (March 2018 - September 2019)
     * Started as an undergraduate intern where my research was scoped on data security tooling and applicable best practices to ensure GDPR compliance.
-    * Project role was at the business operations side as a PMO practitioner, which was delivering account support at one of Accenture's Dutch accounts.
+    * Project role was on the business operations side as a PMO practitioner, which was delivering account support at one of Accenture's Dutch accounts.

 * **Finaps**
   * Junior Information Security Specialist (August 2016 - December 2017)